aikjx/my_lib/utf/引力光速统一方程/Gravitational Light Speed Unification Equation Theoretical Derivation and Verification from Spatial Dynamics Principles to Constant Unification.md

 ## 12. Experimental Verification and Error Analysis

 ### 12.1 High-precision Numerical Verification
-To verify the correctness of the gravitational-light speed unification equation, we adopt high-precision physical constants recommended by CODATA 2018:
+To verify the correctness of the gravitational-light speed unification equation (10-5), we adopt high-precision physical constants recommended by CODATA 2018:

-The standard value of the speed of light $c$: $c = 299,792,458 \, \text{m/s} \tag{12-1}$
+The standard value of the speed of light $c$ (same as equation 10-8): $c = 299,792,458 \, \text{m/s} \tag{12-1}$

 Calculate the value of $2/c$:
 $$\frac{2}{c} = \frac{2}{299792458} \approx 6.67128190396304 \times 10^{-9} \, \text{s} \cdot \text{m}^{-1} \tag{12-2}$$

-According to theoretical derivation, substitute the precisely calculated Zhang Xiangqian constant $Z \approx 0.0100065$ to calculate $G$:
+According to theoretical derivation (equation 10-5), substitute the precisely calculated Zhang Xiangqian constant $Z \approx 0.0100065$ (equation 10-9) to calculate $G$:
 $$G = \frac{2Z}{c} = (6.67128190396304 \times 10^{-9}) \times 0.0100065 \approx 6.67430 \times 10^{-11} \, \text{m}^3 \cdot \text{kg}^{-1} \cdot \text{s}^{-2} \tag{12-3}$$

 ### 12.2 Comparison with Experimental Values and Error Analysis
-To verify the correctness of the gravitational-light speed unification equation, we conduct a detailed comparison between theoretically calculated values and internationally recognized experimental measurements:
+To verify the correctness of the gravitational-light speed unification equation (10-5), we conduct a detailed comparison between theoretically calculated values and internationally recognized experimental measurements:

 1. **Obtaining authoritative experimental data**:
 The gravitational constant experimental value recommended by the Committee on Data for Science and Technology (CODATA) in 2018 is: